 ✓ Eager to build relationships and work with students.
 GlobeMed partner organizations are mentors to students and committed to an ongoing process of mutual learning.

 ✓ Excited to work with students on the ground.
-GlobeMed partner organizations have the capacity to host students and are in safe, accessible areas.
+GlobeMed partner organizations have the capacity to host students and are in safe areas.

 ✓ Interested in joining a network.
 GlobeMed partner organizations are active participants of a vast network of students, global health leaders, and supporters.